Mariners vs. Astros Player Props Betting Odds

 Kelenic Stats

-- Kelenic hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .211 with two doubles, two walks and an RBI.
+- Kelenic has hit safely in four straight games.
+In his last five games he is batting .211 with two doubles, two walks and an RBI.

 Kelenic Recent Games